csxeba/brainforge/Readme.md

 interface as **Network**.

 ##Layers
-Neural networking operations are implemented as *Layer* subclasses and an ANN can be thought of a stack of *Layer* instances.
+Neural networking operations are implemented as *Layer* subclasses and an ANN can be thought of as a stack of *Layer* instances.

 ###Core layers